-Contrary to expectations, the overall result declined sharply in the 2020 financial year.
-Thanks to the profit/loss transfer agreement in place, however, profit of EUR 3,810 (50,607) thousand was transferred to the parent company of HDI Global SE, Talanx AG, despite the strained economic situation caused by the coronavirus pandemic.
+Thanks to the profit/loss transfer agreement in place, profit of EUR 108,053 (3,810) thousand was transferred to the parent company of HDI Global SE, Talanx AG, as expected, a considerable improvement on the previous year.

 All material and relevant information on HDI Global SE's business and performance that is required to be reported is already contained in the other parts of chapter A.